aaronbloomfield/ics/hws/hw3-ethics.md

 For this assignment, you are to write a essay on *one* of the cybersecurity challenges listed in part 2 of the
 [An Introduction to Cybersecurity Ethics][1] PDF.
+(A challenge is one single paragraph, typically 4-5 lines, with the first sentence bolded.)
 However, it must be one for which there are arguments on both sides (or all sides, if there are more than 2 sides) as to which path is the correct one ethically.

 Which one to choose?
 That's up to you.
 However, please copy and paste the challenge scenario into your answer (this does not count